Loxoz/SimpleCornFlakes/README.md

 // Create a new CornFlake:
 // SimpleCornFlakes(array[of cornflakes] = [], idCharsSize = 16)
-var userId = SimpleCornFlakes(Object.keys(users), 16); // We use 'Object.keys' to create an array from an object
+var userId = CornFlake(Object.keys(users), 16); // We use 'Object.keys' to create an array from an object

 // Then we can do anything with it, like storing data and stuff: users[userId] = {